SCARLETT PERDEREAU

 • developing a deeper embodied practice

-My pedagody promotes clarity and discipline alongside a playful, experimental attitude.
+My teaching promotes clarity and discipline alongside a playful, experimental attitude.
 I encourage authenticity and bravery, deep awareness and individuality of expression.

 In working with James you were able to engender his confidence by asking him to demonstrate moves which he felt comfortable with.
 When refining choreography, you asked questions which made him consider how his body moved to its best advantage.
 You spoke to him as an equal, in a calm and encouraging manner and always took his ideas and preferences into account, ensuring therefore that he had ownership of the work.